 The Best Paris Tours

 We offer a full day trip to Normandy from Paris that features visits to Omaha Beach, the Normandy American Cemetery and more.
 Above all, you’ll experience the storied history of the Battle of Normandy and visit D-Day’s important landmarks.
-We also offer day trips from Paris to the Champagne Region and Versailles Palace.
+We also offer a selection of Paris tours including day trips from Paris to the Champagne Region and Versailles Palace.

 When Did D-Day Occur?